redis-developer/fhir-search/README.md

         3. [Scenario 2](#claim_scenario2)

 ## Summary <a name="summary"></a>
-This is collection of shell scripts and a python app that will build synthetic FHIR data, a Redis Enterprise deployment in Docker, and load that data into Redis.
+This is collection of shell scripts and JavaScript + Python apps that will build synthetic FHIR data, a Redis Enterprise deployment in Docker, and load that data into Redis.
 Subsequently there are multiple advanced Redis search query examples in CLI, JavaScript and Python formats.

 ## Features <a name="features"></a>